co-cart/co-cart/readme.txt

 ### CoCart: The #1 RESTful API that handles the front-end of WooCommerce.

-[CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) allows you to seamlessly connect your WooCommerce store via our REST API so developers can use the frameworks and tools they know and love to build a headless store with ease.
+[CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) connects your WooCommerce store via our REST API so developers can use the frameworks and tools they know and love to build a headless store with ease.

-WooCommerce does not nativley come with cart support via the REST API so if you have been struggerling to build a headless store.
+WooCommerce does not natively come with cart support via the REST API so if you have been struggling to build a headless store.
 CoCart will save you hours of development time.
 Don't build an API, build the store.

 Don't take my word for it.
 Checkout below the testimonials left by startups, freelancers, agencies and many more.